-In case a Sub-Fund applies the single swing pricing mechanism, any performance fee in this Sub-Fund will be calculated and accrued on the basis of the unswung net asset value ("NAV").
+In case a Sub-Fund applies the single swing pricing mechanism, any performance fee in this Sub-Fund will be calculated and accrued on the basis of the unswung net asset value.

-Unless the Special Part specifies otherwise, the following principles shall apply to the calculation of the Performance
+Unless the Special Part specifies otherwise, the following principles shall apply to the calculation of the Performance Fee:

-The Performance Fee shall be calculated on each Valuation Day and accrued in accounting terms.
-The Performance Fee owed shall be paid on the Valuation Day on which the Performance Fee is crystallized (the "Crystallization Day").
+The Performance Fee shall be calculated on each valuation day in accordance with a period defined for the relevant Sub-Fund ("Performance Fee Period") and accrued in accounting terms.
+The Performance Fee owed shall be paid at the end of each Performance Fee Period.

-No equalization accounting or multi-series accounting methods, etc. shall be applied in calculating the Performance Fee.
-This may mean that an investor does not benefit from a positive performance, depending on the point in time when said investor subscribes to shares, but is charged a Performance Fee because of the positive overall performance of the Sub-Fund over the Performance Reference Period of at least five years.
+No equalization accounting or multi-series accounting methods etc. shall be applied in calculating the Performance Fee.
+This may mean that an investor does not benefit from a positive performance, depending on the point in time when said investor subscribes to shares, but is charged a Performance Fee because of the positive overall performance of the Subfund over the Performance Fee Period.

-If shares are redeemed during a Performance Reference Period, that part of the Performance Fee which has been accrued during the relevant Performance Fee Period up to the Redemption Day on which the shares are redeemed (as defined in and in accordance with section 13 "Redemption of shares") shall also be retained - irrespective of whether or not a Performance Fee is owed on the Crystallization Day.
+If shares are redeemed during a Performance Fee Period, that part of the Performance Fee which has been accrued during the relevant Performance Fee Period up to the valuation day on which the shares are redeemed (in accordance with section 13 "Redemption of shares") shall also be retained - irrespective of whether or not a Performance Fee is owed at the end of the relevant Performance Fee Period.